Tenure-Track Position in Mechanical Engineering with Emphasis on Robotics

-The Department of Mechanical, Aerospace and Biomedical Engineering (MABE) at The University of Tennessee, Knoxville invites applicants for at least one tenure-track position at the rank of Assistant or Associate Professor in Aerospace Engineering.
-Candidates applying for this position are expected to have a strong commitment to teaching excellence at both the undergraduate and graduate levels, demonstrate research capabilities that will enable the development of externally funded research programs, and produce archival publications in leading scholarly journals.
-It is highly desirable for candidates to have an undergraduate degree from an aerospace engineering program.
-A PhD is required in Aerospace Engineering or a related field is required at the time of appointment.
+The Department of Mechanical, Aerospace and Biomedical Engineering (MABE) at The University of Tennessee, Knoxville, invites applicants for a tenure-track position at the rank of assistant professor in mechanical engineering.
+Responsibilities include teaching engineering courses at both the undergraduate and graduate levels, conducting research in engineering, developing externally funded research programs, and producing archival publications in leading scholarly journals.
+A PhD in mechanical engineering or a related field is required at the time of appointment.

-The College of Engineering is undergoing a period of substantial growth in both physical infrastructure and research expenditures as it seeks to become a Top-25 ranked Public Institution.
-The College presently has seven departments with 163 faculty, 3,340 undergraduates and 1,134 graduate students.
-The Department currently has 34 tenure track faculty and enrolls some 1,267 undergraduate and 194 graduate students.
-Departmental research expenditures are currently at >$10M per year.
-Extensive opportunities for collaborative research exist at UTK and the surrounding region (UTSI, ORNL, AEDC, AMDEC, NASA-Marshall).
-More information regarding the Department may be found at http://www.engr.utk.edu/mabe/.
+The Tickle College of Engineering (tickle.utk.edu) is undergoing a period of substantial growth in both physical infrastructure and research expenditures as it seeks to become a Top 25 ranked public institution.
+The college presently has seven departments with 186 faculty members, 3,393 undergraduates and 1,155 graduate students.
+The department (mabe.utk.edu) currently has 40 tenured/tenure track faculty members and enrolls some 1,331 undergraduate and 182 graduate students.
+Research expenditures in the department exceed $15M per year.

-Review of applications will begin Nov.
-30, 2017, and will continue until the position is filled.
-The anticipated start date of the new position is August 1, 2018.
+Review of applications will begin January 6, 2020 and will continue until the position is filled.
+The anticipated start date of the new position is August 1, 2020.
 Salary is commensurate with the position and experience of the applicant.
-Applications should include (1) a concise letter of intent outlining the applicant’s research and teaching goals and objectives; (2) a comprehensive curriculum vitae; (3) a statement of research and teaching interests; and (4) the names, addresses and telephone numbers of at least three references.
-The preferred method of application or nomination is by email to email@example.com.
-As an alternative, materials may be mailed directly to:
+Applications must include (1) a concise letter of intent outlining the applicant’s research and teaching goals and objectives; (2) a comprehensive curriculum vitae; (3) a statement of research and teaching interests; and (4) the names, addresses, and telephone numbers for at least five references.
+Apply online at: https://tiny.utk.edu/ajo-14845